Pilladian/link-stealing-attack/README.md

   - output is a posterior

-Given two posteriors of two nodes that have been inserted, is it possible to extract information about their connection.
-More precisely, is it possible to predict whether two people are connected based on the output posterior of the trained model?
+Given the posteriors of two nodes that have been inserted, is it possible to extract information about their connection?
+More precisely, is it possible to predict whether two people are connected, with at least one node between them, based on the output posterior of the trained model?

 ---